talalaurangzeb/assignement-1-set-exercises-csdanishali/Chapter-3-Images/Exercises/README.md

 ### Three images :ballot_box_with_check:

-In a new index.html file display three images (that you would be legally allowed to use for a commercial project) and do the following:
+ a new index.html file display three images (that you would be legally allowed to use for a commercial project) and do the following:

 * Select a theme which ties all three images together.
 * Give each image an appropriate alt attribute.
-* Give each image appropriate width and height attributes (retaining its original aspect ratio).
+* Give each image appropriate widtInh and height attributes (retaining its original aspect ratio).
 * Give each image an appropriate title attribute.
 * Use CSS filters to change the appearance of all three of your images.
 * Ensure each image is under 300kb.